eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 Reasons of missing values:
 1. The Osteoporosis Questionnaire focused on 8802 people (aged 40+ in 2013-2014, aged 50+ in 2017-2020), while other data such as Demographic, focused on 25735 people aged 0-80.
-2. Someone people didn't answer all questions.
+2. Some people didn't answer all questions.

 For 1), just ignore the missing values from Osteoporosis to focus on aged 40+, because osteoporosis is rare in young people and more common among people over age 50 [[8](#8), [9](#9)].